 Do you think anyone has the potential to be a leader?

 Yes, I think anyone CAN lead, at least to some degree on some level, and I think we are all leading every day if you consider our actions sending messages to those around us.
 When it comes to more formal leadership, I don’t think every one is comfortable in that role so even if the potential is there the desire might not be.
-And truly great leadership is fuelled partly by desire.
+And truly great leadership is fueled partly by desire.

 How do you identify potential leaders?